-To the extent that the economies of China, India and elsewhere continue to grow at or around current rates, demand for minerals and building materials (and hydrocarbons) will referendum, other Argentine provinces have made legislation on mining more restrictive.

-20 They have also had knock-on effects on legislation elsewhere.
-Following the Esquel likewise grow.
-This will drive further geographical expansion of mining activities, with an increasing number of companies based in China, India, Brazil and Russia becoming global players.
-This scenario raises questions for policy, research and theory, and in this final section we focus on several of those that we consider most important and urgent.
+To the extent that the economies of China, India and elsewhere continue to grow at or around current rates, demand for minerals and building materials (and hydrocarbons) will also grow.
+This will drive further geographical expansion of extractive industry with an increasing number of companies based in China, India, Brazil and Russia becoming global players.
+This scenario raises questions for policy, research and theory, and in this final

-21 Indeed, such a regime for allocating property rights increases the likelihood that protest will become violent, because it reduces what can be changed through ordinary political processes.
+Indeed, such a regime for allocating property rights increases the likelihood that protest will become violent because it reduces what can be changed through ordinary political processes.
 Our thanks to one of our reviewers for this observation.